 Applying for a Merchant Cash Advance

-Many business owners are cautious about borrowing from cash advance companies.
-Interest rates charged can be 20 percent or more, which is much greater than the cost of capital with traditional bank loans.
+Many business owners are cautious about getting financing from cash advance companies.
+Because a merchant cash advance is not a loan, there is not interest rate or APR.
+Rather, the total repayment amount is based on a “factor rate”.
+This can be more expensive than other financing methods..
 Additionally, the daily skimming of credit card revenues hurts cash flow.
 Thus, using merchant cash advance funding might cause more harm than good in the long run.